xmrbrz/edx-platform/docs/en_us/platform_api/source/user/endpoints.rst

 ################################################
-edX Platform User API Endpoints
+EdX Platform User API Endpoints
 ################################################

 Use the edX Platform User API to view information about users and update your